Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 - Children aged under 11 years.

 For students in the Household spaces in our residential buildings please can we ask you to be aware of our staff members who need to come into these spaces to work.
 This could be members of our Housekeeping, Maintenance, IT or Lodge teams for example.
-Please help to protect them by wearing a face covering when you’re sharing a space with them, even if you’re in your Household.
+Please talk to them and respect their wishes, even though you’re in your own residential or Household space.

 At LMH your physical and mental wellbeing are very important to us.
 Please read through this section for some important information, advice and contacts to help you stay happy, healthy and safe.